LuanderFarias/hackclub-theme/README.md

 # Hackclub - Vs Code Theme

-A theme inspired in the hackclub community. fully open-source as the hackclub itself!
+A theme inspired by the hackclub community. fully open-source as the hackclub itself!

 i did this cause my old theme was kinda boring and i wanted to contribute to hackclub in a way no one did!